Sine Mora EX Review

 Sine Mora EX

-By Kevin Mitchell Posted on August 22, 2017
+By Kevin Mitchell | Posted: August 22, 2017

-Unlike other games in the genre, Sine Mora EX doesn’t feature one-hit kills, for enemies or yourself, hell, it doesn't even feature a health meter.
+Unlike other games in the genre, Sine Mora EX doesn't feature one-hit kills, for enemies or yourself—hell, it doesn't even feature a health meter.
 Instead, the game prioritizes time travel, something that is the key component to the game.
-At the top of the screen, you’ll see a timer that counts down as you progress through levels.
-Killing enemies will add seconds to the time, but taking damage, either by incoming bullets or colliding with the environment sees a large chunk of the timer disappear.
-Depending upon what special time ability you select (you don’t have the option in story mode), you will have the power to rewind time, useful if you have a major mishap, slow down time, slowing down bullets and enemies ships or reflect bullets to protect yourself.
+At the top of the screen, you'll see a timer that counts down as you progress through levels.
+Killing enemies will add seconds to the time, but taking damage, either by incoming bullets or colliding with the environment, sees a large chunk of the timer disappear.
+Depending upon what special time ability you select (you don't have the option in story mode), you will have the power to rewind time, useful if you have a major mishap; slow down time, slowing down bullets and enemy ships; or reflect bullets to protect yourself.
 In this slow state, you are still able to move at full speed, and it may take a few levels before you are comfortable enough to use it without constantly crashing into all the projectiles you just froze.
 Your special ability gauge drains quite fast, so it's best used when you find yourself in a pinch, as overusing it can be detrimental.

 Your primary weapon can be improved by collecting power-ups; however, a single hit is enough to send all of them flying from your ship.
-If you are fast enough, you can regain them without losing too much time, but if you aren’t careful, you may find yourself running out of time chasing after your power-ups.
-This rings especially true in tight corridors, such as caves, as the quick moving ships can smack into the floor or ceilings of caves remarkably quickly.
+If you are fast enough, you can regain them without losing too much time, but if you aren't careful, you may find yourself running out of time chasing after your power-ups.
+This rings especially true in tight corridors, such as caves, as the quick-moving ships can smack into the floor or ceilings of caves remarkably quickly.
 While the initial release only featured a single-player campaign, Sine Mora EX adds the option for up to two players to tackle the story mode together locally.
 There are versus game modes that let you compete with another player, as well as a new challenge mode.
-Arcade/Score Attack allows you play through the story missions at a higher difficulty for the chance of placing on the global online leaderboards.
+Arcade/Score Attack allows you to play through the story missions at a higher difficulty for the chance of placing on the global online leaderboards.

-Sine Mora was already a sharp looking game, but the improved rendering in Sine Mora EX really helps the game stand out.
+Sine Mora was already a sharp-looking game, but the improved rendering in Sine Mora EX really helps the game stand out.
 PlayStation 4 Pro owners and those that have the game on PC can play the game in native 4K resolution at a smooth 60 fps.
-Sine Mora EX also features full English voice overs, but you can opt for the original Hungarian ones in the main menu.
+Sine Mora EX also features full English voice-overs, but you can opt for the original Hungarian ones in the main menu.
 The original release also had a 16:10 cinematic ratio, adding black bars to the bottom and top of your television, but this can be turned off in the game options.

 Simply Put

-Sine Mora EX is the definitive version of the game, adding a slew of new options, and bringing the game to the current generation for the first time.
-Even after five years, the art style and colorful aesthetics still help the game standout.
-The game’s brutal difficulty and optional challenge modes help keep you playing after completing the story, especially if you want to experience it with a second player.
+Sine Mora EX is the definitive version of the game, adding a slew of new options and bringing the game to the current generation for the first time.
+Even after five years, the art style and colorful aesthetics still help the game stand out.
+The game's brutal difficulty and optional challenge modes help keep you playing after completing the story, especially if you want to experience it with a second player.

 Note: Sine Mora EX was reviewed on PlayStation 4.
 A digital copy of the game was provided by the publisher/developer.